Space Shuttle: Historical background

+In the late 1930s, the German government launched the "Amerikabomber" (English: America bomber) project, and Eugen Sänger's idea, together with mathematician Irene Bredt, was a winged rocket called the Silbervogel (German for "silver bird").
 During the 1950s, the United States Air Force proposed using a reusable piloted glider to perform military operations such as reconnaissance, satellite attack, and air-to-ground weapons employment.
 In the late 1950s, the Air Force began developing the partially reusable X-20 Dyna-Soar.
 The Air Force collaborated with NASA on the Dyna-Soar and began training six pilots in June 1961.
 The rising costs of development and the prioritization of Project Gemini led to the cancellation of the Dyna-Soar program in December 1963.
 In addition to the Dyna-Soar, the Air Force had conducted a study in 1957 to test the feasibility of reusable boosters.
 This became the basis for the aerospaceplane, a fully reusable spacecraft that was never developed beyond the initial design phase in 1962–1963.

 Beginning in the early 1950s, NASA and the Air Force collaborated on developing lifting bodies to test aircraft that primarily generated lift from their fuselages instead of wings, and tested the NASA M2-F1, Northrop M2-F2, Northrop M2-F3, Northrop HL-10, Martin Marietta X-24A, and the Martin Marietta X-24B.
 The program tested aerodynamic characteristics that would later be incorporated in design of the Space Shuttle, including unpowered landing from a high altitude and speed.